baia-ipc/chronic_chikv_scRNAseq/README.md

 # CHIKV S5 scRNA-seq analysis

-This repository contains the single-cell RNA-seq analysis for our Chikungunya project.
+This repository contains the single-cell RNA-seq analysis for our Chikungunya longitudinal study.
 The main comparisons are:

 - chronic vs non-chronic participants
 - acute vs 6-month samples